LLNL/ATS/README.md

 A project installation could apply to projects that include ATS in their source code directly.

+Note: This works with a local install of python, but there are issues when using LC's modules.

 ```
-# Load a python 3.8 module, or otherwise put python 3.8 in your path
+# Put python 3.8 in your path
-module load python/3.8.2

 # Clone ATS
 git clone git@github.com:LLNL/ATS.git <CLONE_PATH>